CAN programming interface environment

 [in]ubBufferIdxVBuffer number

-[in]ptsCanMsgVPointer to a CAN message structure
+[in]ptsCanMsgVPointer to a CAN frame structure

-[in,out]pulMsgCntVPointer to message count variable
+[in,out]pulMsgCntVPointer to CAN frame counter variable

 Returns